fonoster/fonoster/docs/MaryTTS.md

 <a name="MaryTTS"></a>

 ## MaryTTS ⇐ [<code>AbstractTTS</code>](#AbstractTTS)
-The default TTS engine in a YAPS deployment.
+The default TTS engine in a Fonos deployment.

 **Kind**: global class
 **Extends**: [<code>AbstractTTS</code>](#AbstractTTS)